 https://www.theearl.apartments/tom-pettys-gainesville-roots

-While it is unknown to me why the apartment complex was named The Earl, that name was ever-present in the life of Tom Petty -- or Thomas Earl Petty -- as he explained to Paul Zollo for the book Conversations With Tom Petty: "My dad's middle name was Earl.
-My grandmother of my mother's side's ex-husband's name was Earl.
+An ironic twist is the name of the apartment complex.
+While it is unknown to me why it was named The Earl, that name was ever-present in the life of Tom Petty -- or Thomas Earl Petty -- as he explained to Paul Zollo for the book Conversations With Tom Petty: “My dad’s middle name was Earl.
+My grandmother on my mother's side's ex-husband's name was Earl.
 My mother's sister married two guys named Earl.
 First husband named Earl, no good; then she married another guy named Earl And my middle name is Earl.
-My grandmother (maternal grandmother Troas H. Avery) would not say the name 'Earl.'
+My grandmother (maternal grandmother Troas H. Avery) would not say the name ‘Earl.’
 She thought it was some kind of jinx.
-She called my dad 'Petty.'
+She called my dad ‘Petty.’
 And my uncle, they called him Jernigan, 'cause his name was Earl Jernigan.
 And she referred to him as Jernigan and my dad as Petty, because her ex had been named Earl.
 She didn't like my father at all, because he was a wild, gambling drinker guy.
 And her other daughter had two husbands named Earl.
-It was a trip" (pg.
+It was a trip” (pg.
 8).

 Photo courtesy of The Earl